C64 1987 Rainbow Arts

 Star Wars: Rogue Squadron

-Factor 5 and TFMX on N64
+Factor 5 and the N64 Audio Engine

-The Hollywood Crossover
+The Hollywood Problem

 Hülsbeck's solution was to treat the Williams themes as structural anchors rather than wallpaper.
 The Main Title appears at mission start and completion, marking narrative beats with maximum emotional legibility.
 Between these moments, original compositions carry the interactive portion of the score.
 These original pieces adopt Williams' orchestral language - brass-heavy, rhythmically assertive, built on clear tonal centres - while introducing new melodic material that gives Rogue Squadron its own musical identity within the broader universe.
-The result is a score that feels continuous rather than assembled from heterogeneous parts.3
+The result is a score that feels continuous rather than assembled from heterogeneous parts.

 Further Reading